 Step 3: Wipe off the softened glue

 You should use a new piece of soft cloth, or a new cotton pad, not the one you have already used in step 1, and wet it with clean water.
 Then, use it to remove glue from glass, wiping or rubbing motions are both fine, just make sure you do it as gently and cautiously as you can.

 Keep rubbing until there is no more glue.
 After that, wash the surface in mild soapy water to remove any residue.
 When the lenses are finally clean, dry them with a soft cloth.

 Voila!
 You’ve got your perfect pair of glasses back!

 If you followed the three steps above but the stubborn gorilla glue doesn’t come off completely, feel free to repeat the steps one more time.
 Sometimes, the glue clings too tight to the surface and cannot be removed immediately.
 But a few repeats will do the trick.

 Here comes the final result.
 After all of the steps, we can finally enjoy our perfect pair of glasses.
 Try wearing it while carrying out daily tasks and see if there are residues on the lenses.

 If you apply these steps to remove glue from a glass surface, gently rub your fingers against the surface to make sure no glue is left.
 As long as you follow each step above carefully, there should be no problems.

-Did you have fun following the tutorial?
+Did you have fun following the tutorial on how to get gorilla glue off glasses?
 Removing gorilla glue from glass might sound terrifying and complicated.
 However, as you have read above, only a few steps are needed for all the stubborn glue to be gone for good.